-Free GD&T Calculator [ + Much More ]
+Free True Position Calculator [ + Much More ]

 We’ve picked up a lot of fundamentals in prior chapters.
 You know how Datums and Feature Control Blocks work, for example.
 We just finished going over plus/minus tolerancing–the way most drawings that don’t use GD&T are toleranced.
 Now let’s put all of that together by taking our first look at the GD&T concepts around tolerancing positions or locations and let’s also take a look at the true position formula and using a true position calculator.

 The GD&T Symbol for True Position is a little crosshairs: